The YMCA Triangle of Spirit, Mind, and Body captures the essence of the whole person who is living an integrated life.

 Items that have avoided the landfill because of this program include microwaves, laptops, and printers.

-The event has succeeded in recycling over 10,000 pounds of electronic water since the program’s inception.
+The event has succeeded in recycling over 10,000 pounds of electronic waste since the program’s inception.

 Low Impact Development (LID) Certified Parking Lot